kokowiak/CarParkManagement/README.md

 - it is required to have MSSQL server setup with empty DB and provide connection string in CarParkManagement.API/appsettings.json (for user with "db_owner" permission)
 - app can be run from Visual Studio
 - on startup app will create tables and seed the data
+- there will be swagger UI available at http://localhost:5000/swagger/index.html

 ## ToDos
 - I left some TODOs in the code with possible enhancements & things to clarify as I often tend to do when starting to work on new functionality/project